UpendoVentures/CloudFlarePurgeCache/README.md

 Please [refer to this project's Wiki](https://github.com/UpendoVentures/CloudFlarePurgeCache/wiki).

 ## Thank You
-Huge thanks to [David Poindexter](https://github.com/david-poindexter) and [Daniel Valadas](https://github.com/valadas) for getting this first release ready.
+Huge thanks to [David Poindexter](https://github.com/david-poindexter) and [Daniel Valadas](https://github.com/valadas) for helping with the first release.

 # **A Special Note to ALL Developers...**
 Please do not begin any development until you first read through and understand all of the notes in the README below.